 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.
 As an Amazon Associate I earn from qualifying purchases.

 A leftover ham recipe is exactly what I need after Christmas.
 We always have ham for Christmas dinner and I generally find myself with leftovers to use up.
 Since the weather has been so cold here, I was searching for a leftover ham recipe for soup that would warm me up.
-If you’re looking for a delicious way to use up leftover ham, why not try this healthy ham and bean soup recipe.
-I use chunks of leftover ham in this soup because our ham was boneless.
-If you have ham with a bone in it, feel free to toss it in the soup pot for added flavor.
+This hearty ham and bean soup is perfect.

 Leftover Ham Recipe